wongsingfo/comp-sys/docs/prog-lang/prog-lang.md

 de Bruijin presentation: λx. x (λy. y x) x => λ.
 0 (λ.
 0 1) 0 => λ.
 0 (0 0)

+## Types

+Safety (Soundness) = Progress + Preservation

+Well-typed: `t : T`

+- Progress: A-well typed term is not stuck
+- Preservation: If a well-typed term takes a step of evaluation, then the result term is also well-typed.

+Typing relation: the smallest binary relation between terms and types satisfying all instances of typing rules.

+Uniqueness of Types (However, in some languages, a term may have multiple types)

+Syntactic sugar; Derived form; Abbreviation for a term.